Legal Agreement: Terms of Service

-The Services Revelstoke Mountain CoLab Cooperative provides to you are subject to the following Terms and Conditions (T&C), including those additional documents referenced herein and/or available by hyperlink.
-Revelstoke Mountain CoLab Cooperative reserves the right to update the T&C at any time without notice to you.
+The Services Revelstoke Mountain CoLab Society provides to you are subject to the following Terms and Conditions (T&C), including those additional documents referenced herein and/or available by hyperlink.
+Revelstoke Mountain CoLab Society reserves the right to update the T&C at any time without notice to you.

-Revelstoke Mountain CoLab Cooperative membership application does not create a tenancy but a prepaid usage license to use the provided amenities on a monthly or casual basis.
+Revelstoke Mountain CoLab Society membership application does not create a tenancy but a prepaid usage license to use the provided amenities on a monthly or casual basis.